New York 1-Day Fishing License: Cost, Rules, and How to Buy

 purchase 1 day fishing license

-1. Choose method: online purchase, phone purchase, or agent location.
+1. Choose a method: online, phone, or agent location.

-2. Provide required ID, residency info, date of intended fishing, and payment.
+2. Provide your ID, residency info, intended fishing date, and payment.

-3. Carry a printed copy and present it on request by enforcement or property owners.
+3. Carry a printed copy and show it to law enforcement or property owners on request.

 Printing, Mailing, and Paper License Transition Details